 There’s a lot of misinformation about gaining back your natural hair color once it’s started turning gray or white.

-If you’re looking to help stop the rate of graying hair, changes in nutrition may work, but only if deficiencies are the root cause.
 Here, we break down some of the most common myths about treating gray hair and explore other ways you can choose to manage your hair color instead.

 At its core, hair is naturally white.
 Melanin is responsible for the color of hair you’re born with, which is based on genetics.
 Your hair follicles contain the cells melanin uses to create the pigments, which combine with protein keratins.